cisagov/ansible-role-remove-python2/README.md

 [![Language grade: Python](https://img.shields.io/lgtm/grade/python/g/cisagov/ansible-role-remove-python2.svg?logo=lgtm&logoWidth=18)](https://lgtm.com/projects/g/cisagov/ansible-role-remove-python2/context:python)

-An Ansible role for removing all Python2 packages on all distributions other than Debian 9 (stretch).
-Python2 is preserved on Debian 9 for the time being.
+An Ansible role for removing all Python2 packages on all distributions other than Debian 9 (stretch) and Amazon Linux.
+Python2 is preserved on Debian 9 for the time being, and Amazon Linux requires Python 2 for its outdated `yum` command.

 ## Requirements ##